MLX on Apple Silicon as local AI in comparison with Ollama & Co.

 After installation, you can select „MLX“ as the engine in the settings - the program then uses the same technology as above, but in a pretty window with a chat field.

-If you want to go even deeper later - for example, train your own models, improve them with your texts or integrate them into your own software (such as FileMaker) - then MLX is the right choice for you.
+If you want to go even deeper later - for example, train your own models, improve them with your texts or incorporate them into your own software (such as FileMaker) - then MLX is the right way to go.
 But the first step is done: you have control back - and a powerful AI directly on your computer.

 Frequently asked questions